-This course meets five periods per week.
+This course meets five periods per week and does not include a double period lab.
 The course is intended for 11th grade students who are electing a second science course or 12th grade students who have completed a third science course.
-Topics include Applications of Genetics, Multifactorial Traits, Mutation, Immunity and Cancer, Genetic Technologies and Genomics.
+Topics include: Applications of Genetics, Multifactorial Traits, Mutation, Immunity and Cancer, Genetic Technologies and Genomics.
 This class includes an exploration of current topics and laboratory techniques in the field of biotechnology.
 Technical skills acquired through completion of this course could lead to entry level career placement as a laboratory technician.
+Completion of this course does not meet the college requirement of a laboratory-based science.

-- Core text levels of complexity alian to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
-ICR).
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
+ICR)